mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 A powerful feature of the `clients_last_seen` methodology is that it doesn't record specific metrics like MAU and WAU directly, but rather each row stores a history of the discrete days on which a client was active in the past 28 days.
-We could calculate active users in a 10-day or 25-day window just as efficiently as a 7-day (WAU) or 28-day (MAU) window.
+We could calculate active users in a 10 day or 25 day window just as efficiently as a 7 day (WAU) or 28 day (MAU) window.
 But we can also define completely new metrics based on these usage histories, such as various retention definitions.

-The usage history is encoded as a "bit pattern" where the physical type of the field is a BigQuery 64-bit integer, but logically the integer represents an array of bits, with each 1 indicating a day where the given clients was active and each 0 indicating a day where the client was inactive.
+The usage history is encoded as a "bit pattern" where the physical type of the field is a BigQuery INT64, but logically the integer represents an array of bits, with each 1 indicating a day where the given clients was active and each 0 indicating a day where the client was inactive.
 This article discusses the details of how we represent usage in bit patterns,